Tallenholm/Dixtst/README.md

 `DATABASE_URL`, `PORT`, `JWT_SECRET`, and `IPAPI_ENDPOINT` must be defined for the server to start.

+`JWT_SECRET` is used to sign and verify JSON Web Tokens for API authentication.
+Choose a strong, random value.

+User accounts require a username or email and a password hashed with bcrypt.
+Plaintext passwords are never stored.

 ### Development

 Common tasks are exposed through npm scripts: